Race Recap: You Yangs 30

 Grabbing some jerky from my pack, I ate that while edging closer to the runners ahead.

 This particular brand of jerky I had never had before.
 While I love jerky and I will buy this brand again, I just won’t use it for trail running.
 I found it a little too tough for my liking.
-Switching to a Kez’s kitchen bar, I realised I didn’t want that either.
+Switching to Kez’s kitchen bar, I realised I didn’t want that either.

-Then I saw it, and aid station.
+Then I saw it, and the aid station.
 All I could see was lollies and fruit, but I didn’t want any of that.
-Instead, I asked, “do you have anything savoury or salty”.
+Instead, I asked, “Do you have anything savoury or salty”.
 I was in heaven when I was handed a plate of chips.
 Taking a handful I ate those and went on my merry way.

 Slowly but surely I passed ‘wonderland man’, yes he is going to run there in a few weeks, so I shall see him again.
 Not long after that, I passed blue shorts.